lcadese/Flat-Co-op/README.md

 ### Prerequisites
 - Ensure you have [Git](https://git-scm.com/downloads) installed.
 - Ensure you have [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/get-npm) installed.
 - Ensure you have [Java](https://www.oracle.com/nz/java/technologies/downloads/) installed.
+(JDK 22 not supported)
 - Ensure you have [Gradle](https://gradle.org/install/) installed.

 ### Steps to Run the Application